DominicMonares/spp-extras/README.md

 npm run package
 ```

-[SPP Classics Repack](https://github.com/celguar/spp-classics-cmangos) is CMaNGOS based so this program will likely work with other CMaNGOS based repacks or forks.
+[Celguar's SPP Classics Repack](https://github.com/celguar/spp-classics-cmangos) is CMaNGOS based, so this program will likely work with other CMaNGOS based repacks or forks.

 If testing with a repack or fork other than [Celguar's SPP Classics Repack](https://github.com/celguar/spp-classics-cmangos), be sure to make a database backup and check src/main/db/connection.ts to ensure database credentials are correct.